UdayGajul/Satellite-Tracking-Mobile-Application/README.md

 > A mobile app that tracks satellites in real time and displays their position on a 3D Earth model.
 > Provides users with information such as current coordinates and other satellite details.

 **_⭐ This project was completed as my Master’s final year research project with my classmates in a team effort.
-I selected the topic of satellite tracking, performed research and a literature review, identified a real‑world problem, worked on implementing the Three.js 3D Earth model and handling complex TLE data, and integrated API and React Native components.
+I selected the topic of satellite tracking, performed research and a literature review, identified a real‑world problem, worked on implementing the Three.js 3D Earth model, handling complex TLE data, integrated API and React Native components.
 The final result is this mobile application, developed as a practical solution to the identified problem._**

 ## 📌 Features